MicrosoftDocs/playfab-docs/playfab-docs/data-analytics/export-data/data-connection-azure-blob.md

 ### Step 2: Configure a new Data Connection

 - Click “New Connection” button.
-- Choose the “Destination Type” to be “Azure Data Explorer”
+- Choose the “Destination Type” to be “Azure Blob Storage”
 - Populate the fields using the following values

 | Value | Details |